Compare to Similar Products

-We measured how long it takes to boil 1 liter of 58°F tap water in our windless lab (aka our garage) to test boil time.
-With a boil time of 6 minutes 37 seconds, the Pinnacle Pro was the slowest in our review.
+Across both tests, this stove was the slowest in our review.
 The stoves with cooking grates situated closest to the burners almost always boast the quickest times; however, the rugged cooking grate of the Pinnacle Pro situates your cookware 1.5 inches away from the burner, and the 11,000 BTU burners are not powerful enough to overcome this gap.
-Couple this with poorly designed L-shaped (rather than rectangular) windscreens, and these design flaws are likely why it finished last in our boil test.
+Couple this with poorly designed L-shaped (rather than rectangular) windscreens, and these design flaws are likely why it finished last in our boil tests.

 With the large gap between the burners and the cooking surface, the Pinnacle Pro simmers well.
 However, in any situation where we needed high-power output, this stove failed to live up to our standards.
 If you only need to simmer to prepare your meals, it will not disappoint, but if you need to cook quickly after a long day of backcountry adventures, you may want to look elsewhere.

 Ease of Use

 The Pinnacle Pro performed fairly average in this category.
 We found it easier to set up than tear down this stove.
 To set up, you flip open the legs, open the stove, click the windscreens in place, and screw the regulator onto the back.
 It is mildly annoying to close the Pinnacle, as it can take some effort to push the buttons to close everything, and the windscreens tend to get stuck in their slots.